Greyisheep/rent-predictor/README.md

 18. **Badge for Build Status:**
     - If your project has continuous integration, display a badge for the build status (e.g., Travis CI, CircleCI).

-Remember, clarity and completeness are key.
-Aim to make your README a one-stop reference for anyone interested in your project.
-Regularly update it as your project evolves and new features are added.